3 New Policy Updates On WhatsApp

 Personal data, users' IP addresses, phone numbers, and even the activity were to be shared.
 This announcement was published on the company's blog, where it clarified that it would not access the user's private messages.
 They claimed that 'WhatsApp was built on a simple idea: what you share with your friends and family stays between you.

-So it was clear that there was misinformation spreading around that WhatsApp would no longer be safe to use.
-Still, it was undeniable that user preferences would be used for marketing purposes.
+So, it was clear that misinformation was spreading that WhatsApp would no longer be safe to use.
+Still, it was undisputable that user preferences would be used for marketing purposes.

 How Do Companies Use WhatsApp User Data?

-According to the 2021 WhatsApp policies, the user data is shared with different companies to help them target the audience boosting their businesses.
-The main actions that could be taken by those companies regarding user data include the following:
+According to the 2021 WhatsApp policies, the user data is shared with different companies to help them target the audience, boosting their businesses.
+The main actions that those companies could take regarding user data include the following:

 How To Protect Yourself On WhatsApp?

-WhatsApp’s new changes to its privacy policy have caused quite a stir among users.
+WhatsApp’s new privacy policy changes have caused quite a stir among users.
 The updated policy would allow WhatsApp to share user data with Facebook for business purposes.
 However, if you're concerned about your personal privacy on WhatsApp (or any other social media platform), be sure to take steps to protect yourself online.

 For this, you can consider using an app like PrivacyHawk, which helps individual consumers keep track of their privacy and limits information sharing across all their devices and accounts.